Inclement Weather/School Closing Procedures for SSD Schools/Programs

 Snow Day School Closure

-The decision to cancel school is taken very seriously.
+The decision to cancel school in SSD buildings is taken very seriously.
 School closure decisions are made for the entire District, not specific areas, based on countywide conditions and weather forecasts to ensure the safety of all students, staff, and residents.
 This means closings may occur when conditions might not seem particularly bad in your immediate area.

 If you feel conditions are unsafe and school is open, you have the option of not sending your student(s) to school.
 Students will receive an excused absence.
 Please report the absence to your student’s school.
 They will not be penalized academically, but are expected to make up all assignments.

-For the 2022-23 school year, SSD will utilize up to four traditional snow days, which will not have to be made up because the time is already built into the calendar.
+For the 2023-24 school year, SSD will utilize up to four traditional snow days which will not have to be made up because the time is already built into the calendar.
 If we have to cancel school for more than four days due to weather, starting on the fifth snow day, the District will implement AMI virtual learning.
-On an AMI virtual learning day, families will receive communication from the District, as well as specific instructions from the child’s teacher about the classwork/projects/activities that will need to be completed on that day.
+On an AMI virtual learning day, families will receive communication from the District, as well as specific instructions from the student’s teacher about the classwork/projects/activities that will need to be completed on that day.
 Implementing AMI virtual learning days gives us the opportunity to continue learning on inclement weather days.
-This will prevent, as much as possible, additional school days being added to the end of the school year.
+This will prevent, as much as possible, additional school days from being added to the end of the school year.